Yasir-77/My-DevOps-Journey/AWS/Notes/readme.md

 - IAM Credentials report (account level) - A report that lists all your accounts users and the status of their various credentials.
 - IAM Access advisor (user level) - Access advisor shows the service permissions granted to a user and when those sevices were last accessed.
 This informartion is use to revise policies.

-# Chapter 5: Amzanon Compute
+# Chapter 5: Amazon Compute

 ## EC2